natalie11/tUbeNet/README.md

 ### Option 1: Conda
 First install anaconda or miniconda following the instructions [here](https://www.anaconda.com/docs/getting-started/anaconda/install).
-You can then create a new virtual environment using the .yml file included in this repository by running this command in your command prompt
+You can then create a new virtual environment using the .yml file included in this repository by running this command in your command prompt.
 ```
 # Create environment from YAML
 conda env create -f tubenet_env.yml